anchore/grype-db/README.md

 # grype-db
-Application to create a vulnerability database from upstream vulnerability data sources.
+Application to create a grype vulnerability database from upstream vulnerability data sources.

+**Note: this tool is in the process of being open sourced and not all components are available yet.**

 ## Usage